Cool22j/KentCS-OperatingSystems-Assignment1/README.md

 # Description

-This project demonstrates synchronization between two independent processes (a producer and a consumer) using:

-POSIX shared memory (shm_open)

-POSIX semaphores (sem_open)

-Threads for concurrency inside each program.

-The producer generates items and stores them in a shared table.
-The consumer retrieves items.
-Synchronization ensures that:

-The table never overflows (max 2 items).

-The consumer never reads empty slots.

-Both programs respect mutual exclusion when accessing shared memory.
+This program simulates two processes; a producer and a consumer, that share a small table where data items are stored.
+A shared memory buffer is first made that both proccesses can access, The producer then puts items on the table inside that buffer, and the consumer takes them off.
+The table can only hold two items at a time, so both programs must take turns safely.

 # How to Build/Run

-In a Unix/Linux based terminal, enter the following commands in the directory of the files.
+In a Unix/Linux based terminal, enter the following commands making sure you are in the corerct directory

 gcc producer.c -pthread -lrt -o producer gcc consumer.c -pthread -lrt -o consumer

-After producing the executables, enter this command to run it
+After producing the executables, enter this command to run them together

 ./producer & ./consumer &